mmertdogann/Coursera-DataStructures-and-Performance/README.md

 In this course, I will build a smart text editor/processor that incorporates “intelligent” behaviors of modern-day text interfaces including autocomplete, flagging misspelled words and spelling auto-correct.

-## Samples of the Text Generation project.
+## Samples of the Text Generation project

 ### Flesch Index